Part 6: Exemptions – Part B: Places of Public Religious Worship

 These uses (the user condition) are to be considered in the alternative.

 Sub paragraph (a) of 11(2) specifically exempts hereditaments used for carrying out administrative or other activities relating to the organisation of the conduct of public religious worship in such a place - see Gallagher.
-Where offices, such as diocesan offices, are used by a denominational organisation which is responsible for the conduct of worship, establishing whether exemption applies will be straight forward.
+Where offices, such as vestries or diocesan offices, are used by a denominational organisation which is responsible for the conduct of worship, establishing whether exemption applies will be straight forward.

-Premises or parts of premises used as offices or for office purposes or for purposes ancillary to such an office use will also be exempt providing they are occupied by an organisation responsible for the conduct of public religious worship in a place mentioned in paragraph 11(1)(a) notwithstanding its use does not relate to the organisation or the conduct of such worship.
+Premises or parts of premises used as offices or for office purposes or for purposes ancillary to such an office use will also be exempt under 11(2)(b), provided they are occupied by an organisation responsible for the conduct of public religious worship in a place mentioned in paragraph 11(1)(a) even if its use does not relate to the organisation or the conduct of such worship.
+‘Office purposes’ is amplified by the list of examples in paragraph 11(3).

-The exemption covers, firstly, administrative or other activities which relate to the organisation of public religious worship in such a place mentioned in paragraph 11(1)(a).
-If administration or other activities do not relate to the organisation of worship in such a place then the part so used will not be exempt unless it is used for office or office purposes or purposes ancillary to such an office use - para 11(2)(b).
+This means the exemption covers, firstly, administrative, or other activities which directly relate to the organisation of public religious worship in such a place mentioned in paragraph 11(1)(a).
+However, as noted in the Church of Scientology decision referred to above, if the administration or other activities taking place do not relate to the organisation of worship at the site the part so used will not be exempt unless it is used for office or office purposes or purposes ancillary to such an office use under para 11(2)(b).
+As before if in any doubt on this issue please seek advice from a Technical Adviser.

 7.3 Specific Examples